Zusammenfassung

 Night Vision: 850 nm instead of 940 nm

 Another important decision concerned the infrared illumination.
 Ready-made wildlife cameras mostly work with 850nm, while some use 940 nm LEDs, which are completely invisible—but the price for this is that the range is significantly lower and the image quality suffers.
-In contrast, 850 nm LEDs provide a brighter image and better range, but are visible as a slight glow from close range.
+In contrast, 850 nm LEDs provide a brighter image and better range, but they are visible as a slight glow from close range.

 Where are the photos stored?